travis-ci/docs-travis-ci-com/user/sauce-connect.md

-If you don't want your access key publicly available in your repository, you can encrypt it with `travis encrypt "your-access-key"` (see [Encryption Keys][encryption-keys] for more information on encryption), and add the secure string as such:
+If you don't want your access key publicly available in your repository, you can encrypt it with `travis encrypt "your-access-key"` (see [Encryption Keys][encryption-keys] for more information on encryption), and add the pull request safe secure (See [JWT Addon][jwt]) string as such:

     addons:
       sauce_connect:
         username: "Your Sauce Labs username"
-        access_key:
+      jwt:
-          secure: "The secure string output by `travis encrypt`"
+        secure: "The secure string output by `travis encrypt SAUCE_ACCESS_KEY=Your Sauce Labs access key`"

 You can also add the `username` and `access_key` as environment variables if you name them `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`, respectively.
 In that case,